The popularity of puppet shows have endured in part because of characters like Punch and Judy.

-Part human, part fantasy . . . puppets have delighted both young and old for generations.
-Children (especially wee ones) feel a very spe cial kinship with these hand-held cloth-andtinsel beings.
+Part human, part fantasy, puppets and puppet shows have delighted both young and old for generations.
+Children (especially wee ones) feel a very special kinship with these hand-held cloth-and-tinsel beings.
 If you don't believe me, the next time you have the opportunity, stop and watch how tenderly an awestruck toddler who's been invited to touch a fuzzy animal puppet (still on the puppeteer's hand) will stroke and caress that pretend character.
 It's as if the puppet were much more real ... well, than you or me.

 Why this affection and ready trust?
 One reason may lie in the fact that children often dwell in a world suspended between reality and fantasy.
 And puppets can help create a needed bridge between the two by communicating with youngsters in a unique language of sights and sounds that, although foreign to most adults, is crystal clear to kids.

-Realizing the inherent possibilities for magic in puppetry, MOTHER's "elves" have been hard at work devising the plans for "The World's Most Extraordinary Puppet Theater" (which is pictured and described on these pages).
+Realizing the inherent possibilities for magic in puppetry, MOTHER EARTH NEWS "elves" have been hard at work devising the plans for "The World's Most Extraordinary Puppet Theater."
 They have even had it tested by experts (children!) and have discovered that this amazing space possesses the power to sweep its inhabitants off to the enchanting realm of their imaginations!

 Are you game to lend another hand?
 Well, all you'll have to do is learn enough about puppetry to be able to nurture a genuine interest and respect for the art (and its tools) in your offspring.
 The rest will be up to the kids.
 OK?

-And don't worry, you're going to be a ter rific puppetry coach!
+And don't worry, you're going to be a terrific puppetry coach!
 Puppets and script ideas are easy to come by, and understanding what to do with them is a lot simpler than you might think.
-Besides, once you start exploring the hidden mysteries of the lilliputian stage, you just might stumble across some long-lost insights from your own childhood.
+Besides, once you start exploring the hidden mysteries of the puppet stage, you just might stumble across some long-lost insights from your own childhood.

-Of course, all the knowledge in the world is useless without your first providing a gent le push (at just the right time) to inspire your child to give life to puppets: "Sure, this theater here and those limp puppets over there won't do a dern thing all by themselves.
-But with your assistance . . .
-Shazam! . . . they'll whisk you off to never-never land!
+Of course, all the knowledge in the world is useless without your first providing a gentle push (at just the right time) to inspire your child to give life to puppets: "Sure, this theater here and those limp puppets over there won't do a dern thing all by themselves.
+But with your assistance, Shazam!
+They'll whisk you off to never-never land!
 You don't believe me?
 All right, I'll prove it.
 Here, sit backstage.
 Now put Goldilocks on your right hand and old Papa Bear on your left.
 No, give Mama Bear and Baby to your little brother.
 OK, OK, I'll work the curtain, but just this once!
 You remember the story, right?
 Ready?
+Here we go!"